SIRC Researcher/Practitioner Match Grants

 SIRC’s annual Sport Canada Research Initiative (SCRI) Conference profiles research funded through the Sport Participation Research Initiative (SPRI) – a joint initiative of Sport Canada and the Social Sciences and Humanities Research Council.
 SPRI supports the goals of the Canadian Sport Policy by funding research relating to enhancing sport participation, and the outcomes thereof, in Canada.

-SIRC brings together Canada’s sport system for a hands-on workshop to advance concussion in sport.
+SIRC brings together Canada’s sport system for annual hands-on workshops to advance concussion in sport.
 Content focuses on the mobilization of research and thought leadership to advance policy and practice relating to concussion management and prevention in Canada.